Students with Disabilities

 - Accepts, evaluates and maintains documentation (consistent with ADA guidelines).

-- Establishes or negotiates reasonable accommodations to reduce academic barriers for students.
+- Establishes reasonable accommodations to reduce academic barriers for students.

 Section 504 Grievance Procedure